heber-silva/CKA-Obsidian-Vault/Security/Role Based Access Control Good Practices.md

 ### Escalate verb[](https://kubernetes.io/docs/concepts/security/rbac-good-practices/#escalate-verb)

 Generally, the RBAC system prevents users from creating clusterroles with more rights than the user possesses.
 The exception to this is the `escalate` verb.
-As noted in the [RBAC documentation](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#restrictions-on-role-creation-or-update), users with this right can effectively escalate their privileges.
+As noted in the [](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#restrictions-on-role-creation-or-update), users with this right can effectively escalate their privileges.

 ### Bind verb[](https://kubernetes.io/docs/concepts/security/rbac-good-practices/#bind-verb)